aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Built-in Correlation ID expressions

-You can use any of the following built-in JMESPath expressions as part of `@Logging(correlationIdPath = ...)`:
+You can use any of the following built-in JMESPath expressions with the `@Logging` annotation or the functional API:

 ???+ note "Note: Any object key named with `-` must be escaped"
     For example, **`request.headers."x-amzn-trace-id"`**.